stolostron/ansible-collection.rhacm/docs/acm.md

 ```

 #### Snapshot
-In order to deploy specific version of ACM, specify snapshot.
+Optional.
+In order to deploy specific snapshot of ACM version, specify the snapshot.
 Example of snapshot: `2.7.2-DOWNSTREAM-2023-03-02-21-33-34`
 **Note** - If snapshot is not specified, latest snapshot for chosen version will be selected automatically by the playbook.
 ```